Obstructive sleep apnea

 The doctor will also consider conditions other than sleep apnea that may cause daytime sleepiness including:

-Polysomnography is the technical term for an overnight sleep study that involves recording brain waves and other sleep-related activity.
+Polysomnography (PSG) is the technical term for an overnight sleep study that involves recording brain waves and other sleep-related activity.
 Polysomnography is typically performed at a sleep center.
 The patient sleeps in a room that resembles a hotel room but is equipped with a video camera and monitoring station.
+Polysomnography conducted in a sleep lab is the gold standard for diagnosing sleep apnea.

-Body position greatly affects the number and severity of episodes of obstructive sleep apnea, with at least twice as many apneas occurring in people who lay on their back as in those who sleep on their side.
+Body position has some effect on obstructive sleep apnea, with at least twice as many apneas occurring in people who lie on their back as in those who sleep on their side.
 This may be due to the effects of gravity, which cause the throat to narrow when a person lies on the back.
-(Indeed, astronauts show a marked reduction in apneas and snoring in the weightlessness of space.)
-Positional sleep apnea affects people of all ages, including young children.
+Sleeping on the back also increases the chances of snoring.

 CPAP works in the following way: